ibm-cloud-docs/cis/faq.md

 {:#cis-faq-health-check-non-http-traffic}
 {: faq}

-No, they can only be configured with HTTP/HTTPS.
+No, health checks can only be configured with HTTP/HTTPS.

 ## Can global load balancers be configured for non-HTTP/HTTPS traffic?
 {:#cis-faq-glb-non-http-traffic}